elkebir-group/ApproxMC/README.md

 Please click on "issues" at the top and [create a new issue](https://github.com/meelgroup/mis/issues/new).
 All issues are responded to promptly.

 ## How to Cite
 If you use ApproxMC, please cite the following papers: [AAAI19](https://www.comp.nus.edu.sg/~meel/bib/SM19.bib) and [IJCAI16](https://www.comp.nus.edu.sg/~meel/bib/CMV16.bib).
+ApproxMC was first introduced in [CP13](https://www.comp.nus.edu.sg/~meel/Papers/CP2013.pdf).

 ApproxMC builds on a series of papers on hashing-based approach: [Related Publications](https://www.comp.nus.edu.sg/~meel/publications.html)